ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 {: faq}
 {: #faq-sdp-backup}

-Customers who are allow-lasted for the beta phase of regional snapshots can create snapshots of their second-generation volumes.
+Customers who are allowlisted for the beta phase of regional snapshots can create snapshots of their second-generation volumes.
 During the beta phase, snapshots can't be copied to another region.
 Consistency group snapshots of multiple `sdp` volumes and fast restore clones are not supported for second-generation snapshots yet.

 ## Questions about the traditional volume profile family